habibur5313/portfolio-client-using-typescript-and-next.js/README.md

 npm run dev
 ```

-> Make sure to set up your `.env` file for database connection and JWT secret.
+> Make sure to set up your `.env` file for database connection.

 ---